pitmanme/HiMap/README.md

 Usage
 -----
-To run LOMAP with optimization, an example run is provided that can be run:
+To run LOMAP with optimization, an example run is provided:

 `python examples/example_optimize.py`